-Some mammalogists work in zoos - there are a wide variety of mammals that live at zoos, from zebras and giraffes to monkeys and elephants.
+- Zoos - there are a wide variety of mammals that live at zoos, from zebras and giraffes to monkeys and elephants.
 Because of that, many zoos hire mammalogists to help them study and manage the mammals in their care.

-Some mammalogists work in natural history museums - mammalogists in museums are typically in charge of putting together exhibits, managing collections, cataloging specimens, and conducting research.
+- Natural history museums - mammalogists in museums are typically in charge of putting together exhibits, managing collections, cataloging specimens, and conducting research.

-Some mammalogists become teachers - these mammalogists take what they've learned throughout their years of studies and share it with students.
+- Educational Facilities - these mammalogists take what they've learned throughout their years of studies and share it with students.
 They can work at colleges, universities, or other educational institutions.

-Some mammalogists go into a research field - this would involve conducting specific research for a college, university or an independent organization.
+- Research - this would involve conducting specific research for a college, university or an independent organization.
 For example, research could be done on mammalogy and infectious diseases.
 This research could be used for different purposes, depending on the objectives and goals of the organization that provides the funding.